Positive surface group representations in PO(p,q): Introduction

-A recent breakthrough in the field was given by the insight of Guichard-Wienhard \cite{GWpositivity}.
-Partially in collaboration with Labourie, they developed a beautiful and clear conjectural picture of all higher rank Teichm\"uller spaces.
-They give a complete list of pairs of Lie groups and parabolics that admit a \emph{$\T$--positive structure}; when this is the case they define \emph{$\T$--positive representations}.
-They conjecture that higher Teichm\"uller spaces are precisely the connected components of character varieties that contain a $\Theta$-positive representation \cite[Conjecture 5.4]{GWpositivity}, and understand important positivity features of the limit set of $\Theta$-positive representations that, generalizing \cite{FG}, are behind the good geometric properties of these representations.
+A recent breakthrough in the field was given by the insight of Guichard--Wienhard \cite{GWpositivity}.
+Partially in collaboration with Labourie, they developed a beautiful and clear conjectural picture of all higher rank Teichm\"uller spaces \cite{GLW, GWPaper}.
+They give a complete list of pairs of Lie groups and parabolic subgroups that admit a \emph{$\T$-positive structure}\footnote{In Guichard--Wienhard's theory the letter $\Theta$ refers to the subset of simple roots associated to the parabolic subgroup playing a role for the notion of positivity, but for the purpose of the paper it is harmless to understand "$\Theta$-positive" as "positive in the sense of Guichard--Wienhard".}; when this is the case they define \emph{$\T$-positive representations}.
+They conjecture that higher rank Teichm\"uller spaces are precisely the connected components of character varieties that contain a $\Theta$-positive representation \cite[Conjecture 5.4]{GWpositivity}, and understand important positivity features of the limit set of $\Theta$-positive representations that, generalizing \cite{FG}, are behind the good geometric properties of these representations. { Simultaneously Bradlow--Collier--Garcia-Prada--Gothen--Oliveira, partially in collaboration with Aparicio-Arroyo, discovered and parametrized special connected components of the moduli space of Higgs bundles on a compact Riemann surface $X$ that conjecturally detected all examples of higher rank Teichm\"uller spaces, up to some exceptional Lie groups \cite{ABC-IM,BCGPGO}. }

-The classification of \cite{GWpositivity} gives that $\PO(p,q)$ is the only family of classical groups that carries a positive structure besides split real Lie groups and Hermitian Lie groups of tube type; in the last two cases $\Theta$-positive representations are, respectively, Hitchin and maximal representations.

-In this work we study aspects of the higher rank Teichm\"uller theory of $\PO(p,q)$, and make three major contributions: we show that every $\T$--positive Anosov representation satisfies collar lemmas comparing roots and weights, we show that every $\T$--positive Anosov representation is positively ratioed, and we deduce from the first two results that $\T$--positive Anosov representations form connected components of character varieties.
-The first two results generalize familiar properties of holonomies of hyperbolizations to positive representations, and can be regarded as additional geometric justification for the denomination \emph{higher rank Teichm\"uller theory}.
+In this work we study aspects of the higher rank Teichm\"uller theory of $\PO(p,q)$: the classification of \cite{GWPaper} gives that $\PO(p,q)$ is the only family of classical groups that carries a positive structure besides split real Lie groups and Hermitian Lie groups of tube type; in the last two cases $\Theta$-positive representations are, respectively, Hitchin and maximal representations.
+We make three major contributions: we show that every $\T$-positive Anosov representation satisfies collar lemmas comparing roots and weights, we show that every $\T$-positive Anosov representation is positively ratioed, and, also relying on results of the companion paper \cite{Beyrer-Pozzetti2}, we confirm Guichard--Wienhard's conjecture that $\T$-positive Anosov representations form connected components of character varieties.\footnote{In an independent paper Guichard--Labourie--Wienhard proved that $\T$-positive representations for any admissible target $\sf G$ form connected components of the set of non-parabolic representations \cite{GLW}.
+Relying on the aforementioned results by Aparicio-Arroyo--Bradlow--Collier--Garcia-Prada--Gothen--Oliveira \cite{ABC-IM, BCGPGO} this gives examples of higher rank Teichm\"uller spaces.}